It’s no wonder Clematis are often called the “Queen of all Vines”—with their dazzling blooms, they truly are the stars of any sunny perennial garden!

 Other supports that Clematis easily climb are trellises, obelisks, and arbors with narrow structures.

-Fertilize Clematis regularly from June-August because they are actively growing.
+Fertilize Clematis in early spring because they are actively growing.
 This is a different from other perennials because most perennials don’t need much fertilizer.

 Feed Clematis as they emerge in spring with a slow release fertilizer with an formulation of 10-10-10 and during the growing season, apply a lower nitrogen formulation like 5-10-5 or15-30-15 to encourage bud and flower formation every 4-6 weeks, until the Clematis plant is in full bud.